mohamed2003fh/personal-website/book.md

 - Ensured the background animation mounts above the page (with reduced-motion guard) so the effect is visible throughout the site, then removed it per request and kept the cyber grid overlay as the primary backdrop.
 - Refined the hero portrait dimensions (4:5 frame, gradient overlay) so the profile image reads more polished and modern, ensuring the photo displays correctly above the gradient frame.
 - Revamped the About section with a glass narrative panel, animated orb accent, and language chips displaying country flags for a more modern, cyber look.
+- Added multilingual support (EN/FR/AR) with an i18n provider, navbar language selector, translated hero/about/contact content, live years counter, animated security chips, and tech logos in the About section.